barumau/pandunia/english/001_ration.md

 _mai, sai, lai, rai_.
 It is as simple as that!

-Pandunia can be spelled regularly because it has fewer speech sounds (24) than there are letters in the basic Roman alphabet (26).
+Pandunia can be spelled regularly because it has fewer speech sounds (24) than there are letters in the Basic Latin alphabet (26).
 The alphabet of Pandunia is:
-a b c d e f g h i j k l m n o p r s t u v x ə z
+a b c d e f g h i j k l m n o p r s t u v x y z

 Pandunia has almost perfect letter-to-sound correspondence.
 One letter stands for one sound only.
 One sound is represented by exactly one letter.
 Every word is pronounced as it is written.

 ### Regular accent